efuzy/efuzy/docs/src/pages/layout/page.md

 ---
 title: Layout Page
 desc: How to use QPageContainer and QPage components.
-They define the contents of your Quasar app pages.
+They define the contents of your Efuzy app pages.
 related:
   - /layout/layout
 ---